RetroDECK/ES-DE/THEMES-DEV.md

     - Default is the same value as `imageColor`
 * `imageGradientType` - type: STRING
     - The direction to apply the color gradient if both `imageColor` and `imageColorEnd` have been defined.
     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
+* `imageSelectedColor` - type: COLOR
+    - Applies a color shift to the currently selected item's image as defined by `staticImage`, `imageType` or `defaultImage` by multiplying each pixel's color by this color value.
+For example, an all-white image with `FF0000` applied would become completely red.
+You can also control the transparency of the images by setting the value to for example `FFFFFFAA`.
+This keeps all pixels at their normal color and only affects the alpha channel.
+This property is applied after `imageSaturation` so by setting that property to `0` it's possible to colorize rather than color shift.
+    - Default is the same value as `imageColor`
+* `imageSelectedColorEnd` - type: COLOR
+    - Works in the exact same way as `imageSelectedColor` but can be set as the end color to apply a color shift gradient.
+    - Default is the same value as `imageSelectedColor`
+* `imageSelectedGradientType` - type: STRING
+    - The direction to apply the color gradient if both `imageSelectedColor` and `imageSelectedColorEnd` have been defined.
+    - Valid values are `horizontal` or `vertical`
+    - Default is `horizontal`
 * `imageBrightness` - type: FLOAT